 - Willingly move into some remote hellhole with two other suckers

 - Pay off house debt to the raccoon who organized this remote island home

 - Upgrade house pay more raccoon debtGet more neighbors

 - With the neighbors: talk to them, give and receive gifts, write them letters

-- Buy and sell stuff from the raccoon’s twin sons
+- Buy and sell stuff from the general store run by the raccoon’s twin sons

 - Buy clothes from hedgehog sisters who had a very sad childhood